apache/druid/docs/development/modules.md

 The coordinator periodically runs jobs, so-called `CoordinatorDuty` which include loading new segments, segment balancing, etc.
 Druid users can add custom pluggable coordinator duties, which are not part of Core Druid, without modifying any Core Druid classes.
-Users can do this by writing their own custom coordinator duty implemnting the interface `CoordinatorCustomDuty` and setting the `JsonTypeName`.
+Users can do this by writing their own custom coordinator duty implementing the interface `CoordinatorCustomDuty` and setting the `JsonTypeName`.
 Next, users will need to register their custom coordinator as subtypes in their Module's `DruidModule#getJacksonModules()`.
 Once these steps are done, user will be able to load their custom coordinator duty using the following properties:
 ```